 In general, resolving complaints at the lowest level possible is the most desirable outcome, and it is expected that all participants in complaint resolution enter into the process in good faith and with the benefit of the student(s) and the College, as a priority.
-It is important that parents understand their obligations under the Parent Declaration signed at enrolment, as this forms the philosophical and contractual basis on which relationships between the College and parents occurs.
-The overriding principle is procedural fairness and a resolution to the issue.
+It is important that parents understand their obligations under the Parent

+Declaration signed at enrolment, as this forms the philosophical and contractual basis on which relationships between the College and parents occurs.
+The overriding principle is procedural fairness and a resolution to the issue in line with law and the College policy framework.

-The Complaints Management procedure is continuously displayed on the Skoolbag link on the College website.
-It is available in the Skoolbag App. under Parent Information, then Policies.
+The Complaints Management procedure is continuously displayed on SEQTA ENAGE.
+It is available on SEQTA ENGAGE under the Documents link.